Kaihanga/magnetox-faq/peopoly-magnetox-faq/index.md

 - Bring your own allen key set
   - You'll be installing many screws and the keys included witrh the printer aren't fun to use for extended periods
-  - Something like the [SHOWPIN Electronics Precision Screwdriver Set](https://www.amazon.com/gp/product/B0CQC488VR) or the [iFixit Pro Tech Toolkit](https://www.amazon.com/gp/product/B01GF0KV6G), both are Amazon links w/no affiliate.
+  - Something like the [SHOWPIN Electronics Precision Screwdriver Set](https://www.amazon.com/gp/product/B0CQC488VR) or the [iFixit Pro Tech Toolkit](https://www.amazon.com/gp/product/B01GF0KV6G)
 - Try to position panels with the text describing the part number facing inward, at the bottom
   - It's not always possible
 - Peel back the scratch protection to only what's needed to access the screw holes until you're done